ranran4082391/opencv_tutorials_1/README.md

 ### imread(arg1, arg2) introduce agr2

-* Instead of these three flags, you can simply pass integers 1, 0 or -1 respectively. --.(COLOR, GRAYSCALE, UNCHANGED)
+Instead of these three flags, you can simply pass integers 1, 0 or -1 respectively.
+1. COLOR (1)
+2. GRAYSCALE (0)
+3. UNCHANGED (-1)